MANAGEMENT & CONSULTANTS

 James L. Januzzi, M.D., F.A.C.C., F.E.S.C.

-Dr. Januzzi is the company’s Principal Investigator for the Casablanca trial, a practicing cardiologist at Massachusetts General Hospital and Professor of Medicine at Harvard Medical School.
+Dr. Januzzi is the Chair of Prevencio's Scientific & Clinical Advisory Board and is the company’s Principal Investigator for the Casablanca trial, a senior staff cardiologist at Massachusetts General Hospital and the Hutter Family Professor of Medicine at Harvard Medical School.
 He has extensive experience with cardiac biomarker testing, including troponins, inflammatory markers, novel tests such as ST2, galectin-3, GDF-15, and the natriuretic peptides.

 William A. LaFramboise, Ph.D.